Alabama Layoffs — July 2008

 |---|---|---|---|---|

-The largest notice was filed by Advanced Federal at its Anniston facility, reporting 69 affected workers.
+The biggest impact was at Advanced Federal at its Anniston facility, reporting 69 affected workers.

 This analysis is based on official WARN Act filings reported by Alabama.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Alabama WARN notices, browse layoffs by state, or download the full dataset.